Book Cover, Title, Blurb

-Book cover.
+Book cover design.
 Title.
 Burb.

 These comprise the holy trinity of indie publishing success.